bucharest-gold/keycloak-client-registration/README.md

 ## Development & Testing

 To run the tests, you'll need to have a keycloak server running.
-No worries!
-This is all taken care of for you.
 Just run `./test/scripts/start-server.sh`.
 If you don't already have a server downloaded, this script will download one for you, start it, initialize the admin user, and then restart.

 Then just run the tests.